retirement savings | may 5, 2025

 For most people, saving for retirement is best done through accounts specifically designated for retirement, such as 401(k)s or Traditional or Roth individual retirement accounts (IRAs).
 By design, these accounts offer preferential tax treatment—you either get a tax break now or later in retirement.

-For example, most contributions in Traditional IRAs and 401(k) accounts reduce taxable income today, but the money is taxed later when it is taken out of the account.
+For example, most contributions to Traditional IRAs and 401(k) accounts reduce taxable income today, but the money is taxed later when it is taken out of the account.
 Conversely, Roth IRA and designated Roth contributions in a 401(k) plan do not provide a tax break today but do potentially provide tax-free withdrawals in retirement.

 A good rule of thumb is to save 15% or more (including any employer contributions) of your household gross income every year for retirement.
 There are several situations where you may want to supplement your retirement savings with a taxable general investing account.
 Here are four: